 Step #1: Use HTTPS (SSL Certificate)

 An SSL Certificate is short for Secure Socket Layer, which encrypts a secure connection between the visitor and the server on which the website is hosted on.
 Purchasing an SSL for your website is a MUST for any serious business.
 For a bottom tier SSL, they usually cost $70 per year depending on where you purchase it from.
 There are different levels of SSL Certificates such as Domain Validated (DV), Organizationally Validated (OV), Extended Validation (EV).
-E
+Each for a specific kind of businesses that need to stay in compliance with regulations and needs that extra layer of security.

 As Norton describes it “This authentication process is much like sealing a letter in an envelope before sending it through the mail.”